Idiroko

 Idiroko is a town in Ipokia local government of Ogun State, Nigeria.
-It is situated along the Nigeria-Benin border and has been an official border crossing point since at least the 1960s.
+It is situated along the Nigeria-Benin border with the Beninese town of Igolo on the opposite side and has been an official border crossing point since at least the 1960s.
 The town is surrounded by many other towns and villages including Oniro, Oke Odan, Ilase, Ita Egbe, Ajilete amongst others.

 Due to the location of an official cross-border post and as a result of cross-border trading activities within the frontier town, Idiroko has grown from a village to become a town.
 The residents of Idiroko are multilingual because of their mixed culture due to cross-cultural contact and intermarriages.

 Geography and environment

 Idiroko is located on the Nigeria-Benin border along the Lagos-Badagry-Porto Novo highway.
-The area is about 55 meters above sea level and along the West African coastal plain.
+The area is about 55 m above sea level and along the West African coastal plain.
 The average annual rainfall is between 1500 mm and 2000 mm.
 The weather pattern follows those of nearby communities with a rainy season from May to October.